ITV News Tyne Tees: 2009–2013

 In September 2007, ITV plc announced that Tyne Tees' newsroom would be merged with ITV Border, subject to Ofcom approval.

-On 26 September 2008, Ofcom (the Office of Communications, the UK's broadcasting regulator) authorised ITV's plans to save £40 million a year by making regional programming cutbacks.
+On 26 September 2008, broadcasting regulator Ofcom authorised ITV's plans to save £40 million a year by making regional programming cutbacks.
 These include axing mid-morning bulletins on weekdays and lunchtime bulletins at weekends, merging a number of regions and axing most non-news regional programmes.

-As part of major ITV regional news cuts, taking place from November 2008 to February 2009, around 50 staff were made redundant or accepted voluntary redundancy at ITV Tyne Tees.
+As part of these cuts, taking place from November 2008 to February 2009, around 50 staff were made redundant or accepted voluntary redundancy at ITV Tyne Tees.
 On 16 December 2008, Press Gazette leaked that journalists were told that leaving collections were banned, along with leaving presentations and on-screen goodbyes.
 In a staff memo, head of news Catherine Houlihan cited the ban was because of the large number of staff being made redundant at the station.
 One worker told Press Gazette that "morale is at rock bottom".
 The main anchors were announced as Ian Payne and Pam Royle.

-The final North and South sub-regional editions of North East Tonight aired on 13 February 2009.
+The last sub-regional editions of North East Tonight aired on 13 February 2009.

 ITV Tyne Tees & Border was formed on 25 February 2009, with Lookaround and North East Tonight titles retained for the 6 pm programme and late bulletin each weekday, whilst shorter bulletins were known simply as Tyne Tees & Border News.

-The then remaining sub-regional elements were:
+The remaining “Tyne Tees” only elements were: